katjad/javascript101-handbook/best_practices.md

 Copy and paste variables to avoid error messages from spelling mistakes.
 Try not to [copy and paste code](https://sourcemaking.com/antipatterns/cut-and-paste-programming) from Stack Overflow and other places without at least trying to understand how it works.

 ## Keep learning
 Never stop learning.
-There are so many resources out there.
+There are so many resources out there such as [books](https://www.safaribooksonline.com/register/), [blogs](http://ilikekillnerds.com/2015/10/a-list-of-great-blogs-sites-about-javascript/) and [podcasts](https://devchat.tv/js-jabber).
 Try other languages.
-Talk to other developers.
+[Talk to other developers](https://www.meetup.com/CodeHub-Bristol/).
 What's happening in the community?
 Keep adding new tools to your belt, then you have more options for your solutions.

 ## Have Fun!